pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust/index.md

 F
 ```
 As long as the iterator itself has a reference to the list, no other refernce can mutate the list.
 Pretty neat!
+Speaking of pretty neat:

+## Documentation

+It's not the most beloved feature.
+It's actually been smeared by the Xtreme Programming Book.
+But Rust does a lot to remove the traditional pain points.

+First, any Rust project can make documentation by running
+`cargo doc --open`

+At a mininum, the documentation will have all the function signatures of the public functions, traits, and structs of your modules.
+It will also have easy links to documntation to all your dependencies.
+But it will also put any doc-comments (comments with `///` or `//!`) in there.
+You can even put code snippets.
+Those code snippets can even automatically be run when you run `cargo test`!

+All libraries hosted on crates.io automatically have their documentation hosted on docs.rs.

+## Ecosystem

+Finally, Rust already has some create libraries to use:
+extra iterator methods: itertools
+custom cargo commands: i.e., cargo-edit
+parser generators: peg, nom

+# Conclusion

+Rust's learning curve is indeed steep, but rest assured that once summitted, there are a ton of slick syntax that you've enjoyed from other languages, plus some new ones thrown in too.